 Vintage Keep Calm and Carry On Fakery all whipped up by social media.

 Ironically, they are all destined to be priced out of the area as they are just re-branding the area for big business.
-They are self-indulgent little marionettes unaware of their puppet masters.
+Just self-indulgent little marionettes unaware of their puppet masters.

 4. REBRANDED SELL-OUT COMMERCIAL STERIALISATION